Repixen/KVAT/README.md

 ## Project

 The sources for KVAT are located in the kvat folder.
-The enclosing CC project is intended as a playground for development and testing.
-It is based on the Blinky example project for the ek-tm4c129exl board.
+The enclosing CCS project is intended as a playground for development and testing.
+It is based on the Blinky example project for the EK-TM4C129EXL board.

 Upon running on actual hardware, the project calls KVATInit(), sets up the onboard user switches for interaction, and prepares uartstdio for output through a serial terminal.